 The Corporate Social Responsibility Impact on Business: Investing in Local Education Could Yield Higher Returns

+The impact of social responsibility on business can also be seen in consumer spending.
 Over the past few decades, consumers have increasingly chosen to purchase products from companies that do good.
 Inversely, the majority of consumers are also willing to stop purchasing products from companies whose values don’t align with theirs; especially on polarizing issues such as education, racial equality, and women’s rights.

 In a survey of adult consumers conducted by EVERFI, 58% say the social impact of the company is important when deciding which product to buy; 76% said they believe engagement in the broader community is important to brand reputation; and nearly half felt that companies have an obligation to take actions to improve societal problems, even if those problems aren’t related to the company’s business operations.
 The survey results make it hard to deny the corporate social responsibility impact on business.